eliranmal/git-flux/README.md

 1. clone the repository locally (preferably with the default name; *git-flux*). you can fork it beforehand, or clone directly from the original repository.

-1. run the [dev.sh][5] script. its job is to set-up git hooks, and it only needs to run once.
+1. run the [hookup.sh][5] script. its job is to set-up git hooks, and it only needs to run once.
-the pre-push hook will take care of updating the auto-generated documentation when you make changes to the help text (the output of `-h`).
+the pre-commit hook will take care of updating the auto-generated documentation when you make changes to the help text (the output of `-h`).

 1. create a brand new repository on github and clone it locally (you can